Designer’s Guide Consulting

 • Verification planning

-• Review of Verilog-A
+• Verilog-A basics

 • Analog block-level functional modeling